cysouw/diathesis/text/c12_zuInfinitive.md

 - Weil damals eine schicksalhafte Wahlschlacht anstand, die Putin für sich zu gewinnen dachte.^[~~DWDS~~: Die Zeit, 05.01.2006, Nr.
 02.]
 - Der Prinz besah sich einige neue Juwelen, die er heimlich zu tragen dachte.^[~~DWDS~~: Klepper, Jochen: Der Vater, Gütersloh: Bertelsmann 1962 [1937], S. 452.]

-###      --- Evidentiality --- {.unnumbered}

 ### *scheinen+zu‑In­fi­ni­tiv* Inferential evidence {#sec:zuinfinitive-scheinen}

-The coherent construction *scheinen+zu‑In­fi­ni­tiv* [@next] is similar to the English *seem to* construction.
+The coherent construction *scheinen+zu‑In­fi­ni­tiv* [@next] is similar to the English *to seem to* construction.
 Because of this similarity, there has been a long tradition of applying a subject-raising analysis to this construction in German [see @olsen1981: 134--146 for a summary and refutation].
 However, the raising analysis is not used anymore, at least since Olsen [see also @pafel1989; @diewald2010: 177--191 for later analyses].
 Diewald & Smirnova [-@diewald2010: 182] analyse *scheinen+zu‑In­fi­ni­tiv* as an inferential evidential in which the speaker expresses some confidence in the claimed event based on deduction from available knowledge.
 So, this construction is an inferential evidential.
 As a German name I propose ~~Imperfektinferenz~~ in opposition to the *Perfektinferenz* when used with a participle (see [@sec:participles-scheinen-intransitive]).

 ::: ex
 - Er scheint ihm ein Buch zu geben.